 How to Make Clarified Butter

-One uses clarified butter (sometimes called ‘drawn’ butter) in places where you’ll be frying something either for an extended period or over high heat.
-And for those times when you want the flavor of butter, rather than oil, you’ll want to use clarified butter, which, unlike oil, can stand being cooked longer and to a higher temperature.
+Clarified butter is used when you’ll be frying something either for an extended period or over high heat.
+For those times when you want the flavor of butter, rather than oil, you’ll want to use clarified butter can stand being cooked longer, and to a higher temperature, than regular butter.
 Clarifying butter removes the milk solids, which are what causes butter to burn if cooked for a long time.

 Be sure to use unsalted butter.
 And use a good quality one—you’ll notice the difference once it’s reduced down.